roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Datasheet/README.md

 ##### USB Interface

-RAK2247 LPWAN Gateway Concentrator Module can support the high speed USB to SPI by FT2232HL, it includes a USB 2.0 compliant interface with maximum 480 Mb/s data rate, representing the interface for any communication with an external host application processor.
+RAK2247 WisLink-LoRa can support the high speed USB to SPI by FT2232HL, it includes a USB 2.0 compliant interface with maximum 480 Mb/s data rate, representing the interface for any communication with an external host application processor.
 The module itself acts as a USB device and can be connected to any USB host equipped with compatible drivers.
 For more information, please refer to the [datasheet](https://www.ftdichip.com/Support/Documents/DataSheets/ICs/DS_FT2232H.pdf) of FT2232HL.

 :::tip 📝 NOTE
 RAK2247-SPI version does not have this interface.